Pubic symphysis injury in Male Athletes does this ever heal?

 Symptoms that we may suspect is causing pubic symphysis pain in male athletes

-Pain and tenderness is localized over the pubic symphysis and radiates outward to the upper thighs and perineum (the area between the anus and the scrotum).
+Pain and tenderness are localized over the pubic symphysis and radiates outward to the upper thighs and perineum (the area between the anus and the scrotum).
 It can be mild or severe and is chronic.

 - In more severe cases, the pain affects activities of daily living and causes the sufferer to walk with a waddling gait or pain while climbing stairs, coughing, and sneezing.
 The person also experiences exquisite tenderness to touch in the pubic symphysis area.